 REGIONAL COLLECTIONS ACCESS PROGRAM (RCAP)

-The Public Galleries Association of Victoria is proud to be working with Creative Victoria, the Australian Museums and Galleries Association Victoria (AMaGA Victoria) and Regional Arts Victoria to deliver the Victorian Government’s Regional Collections Access Program.
+The Public Galleries Association of Victoria was proud to work with Creative Victoria, the Australian Museums and Galleries Association Victoria (AMaGA Victoria), and Regional Arts Victoria to deliver the Victorian Government’s Regional Collections Access Program.

-The Victorian Government’s Regional Collections Access Program (RCAP) provides support for equipment and infrastructure upgrades and specialist expertise at regional Victorian museums and galleries – including the eligible interface local government areas (LGAs) – to increase their ability to attract and present high quality exhibitions and works.
+The Victorian Government’s Regional Collections Access Program (RCAP) provided support for equipment and infrastructure upgrades, as well as specialist expertise, at regional Victorian museums and galleries—including the eligible interface local government areas (LGAs)—to enhance their ability to attract and present high-quality exhibitions and works.

-In supporting museums and galleries to appropriately care for and store cultural collections, RCAP will enable activities such as the loaning and touring of collection items from local, state, national and international lending institutions.
-This will help regional galleries and museums to attract more visitors and provide access to more art and cultural collections.
+By supporting museums and galleries in the appropriate care and storage of cultural collections, RCAP enabled activities such as the loaning and touring of collection items from local, state, national, and international lending institutions.
+This helped regional galleries and museums attract more visitors and provide greater access to art and cultural collections.

 Submissions for RCAP closed at 5:00PM 24 February 2022 (AEDT).